 Our Executive Fellows Program is designed for:

-ANZSOG creates and delivers industry-leading educational programs tailored to meet the needs of public sector leaders, who face an array of challenges distinct from those found in private enterprise.
+ANZSOG creates and delivers industry-leading educational programs tailored to meet the needs of public and not-for-profit sector leaders, who face distinct challenges.

 Our programs are designed by government, for government, and led by renowned academics and top practitioners from the public, not-for-profit and private sectors.

-Our Executive Fellows Program supports senior public sector executives to further develop their understanding of the strategies and frameworks required to effectively lead in an increasingly complex operating environment.
+The Executive Fellows Program supports senior executives to further develop their understanding of the strategies and frameworks required to effectively lead in an increasingly complex operating environment.
 It brings a global perspective and develops the capacity of senior executives to work across cultural boundaries and with increased international engagement.

 The learning environment is engaging and dynamic, with an emphasis on ‘live’ issues that confront governments, within sound conceptual frameworks.

-Please complete the Expression of Interest form if you wish to enquire about the suitability of your candidate.
+Please complete the Expression of Interest form to enquire about the suitability of your candidate.

-The sponsoring government or agency covers program costs, including tuition fee, program materials, accommodation, flights to and from Singapore, transfers and most meals.
+The sponsoring agency, jurisdiction or organisation pays the program costs, including tuition fee, program materials, accommodation, flights to and from Singapore, transfers and most meals.
 The Singapore component of our program is provided at no extra cost to agencies.

 For further information about fees, application forms and application deadlines, please complete the Expression of Interest form.

 The ANZSOG experience reaches well beyond the classroom.
-The national and international networks to which our students gain access while completing our EFP will be invaluable throughout their careers, and to the agencies they lead.
+The national and international networks our students establish while completing our EFP will be invaluable throughout their careers, and to the agencies they lead.

 Our participants will have opportunities to apply new learnings and insights to their workplace and are encouraged to share their learnings with others.